Old Fashioned English Toffee

 1 tablespoon light corn syrup

-Chop 2 cups of the almonds into large chunks – just a rough cut.
+Chop 2 cups whole almonds into large chunks – just a rough cut.
 Set aside these go into the toffee.
-I leave some whole ~ a real rough chop.
+Leaving some whole ~ a real rough chop.

 Line a baking sheet pan with parchment paper ~ set aside